scalar/scalar/documentation/integrations/dotnet.md

 ### Authentication

 Scalar supports various authentication schemes, including OAuth and API Key, by allowing you to pre-fill certain authentication details.

+> [!WARNING]
+> Sensitive Information: Pre-filled authentication details are exposed to the client/browser and may pose a security risk.
+Do not use this feature in production environments.

 > [!NOTE]
 > The available security schemes and flows are defined in the OpenAPI document your app provides, not within Scalar itself.